-No Plan for the Unexpected.
-Yes, it's usually sunny and nice where you are getting married, but what if...?
-We need to control what we can control, and while we can't control the weather, we can be ready for the worst case scenario.
+5. No Plan for the Unexpected.
+Yes, it is usually sunny and nice where you are getting married, but what if...?
+We need to control what we can control, and while we can't control the weather, we can be ready for the worst-case scenario.
 Tents on standby?
 Umbrellas and water ready to combat extreme heat?
-PROTIP - Give a trusted person a list of vendors, cell numbers, and expected times of arrival so that you won't be caught 10 minutes before the wedding without the bouquets.
-Bring a bridal emergency kit for last minute snafus (safety pins, needle and thread, bandaids, earring backs, aspirin, duct tape etc.)
+PROTIP - Give a trusted person a list of vendors, cell numbers, and expected times of arrival so that you will not be caught 10 minutes before the wedding without the bouquets.
+Bring a bridal emergency kit for last minute snafus (safety pins, needle, and thread, Band-Aids, earring backs, aspirin, duct tape etc.)

-- 6. Choosing a bad MC.
-Yes, your best buddy might be hilarious, but he might not make the best choice for a great MC.
+6. Choosing a bad MC.
+Yes, your best buddy might be hilarious, but may not have ever 'run' a wedding before and therefore might not be the best choice for a great MC.
 You need someone that can control the flow, speak equally about BOTH families, quarterback the action, engage and energize your crowd (who arrive as strangers at the ceremony and transforming them into a unified party crowd), follow the timeline, coordinate with all your vendors, and be sober.
-Is Uncle Frank (the Tank) up for the challenge, or should you go with a professional (who has - done this many times before)?
-The fate of your wedding might be riding on this decision... - 7.
-Bridal show overload.
-Yes, bridal shows are great for ideas and different options, but be careful not to get sucked into the wedding machine and lose sight of what is really important.
+Is Uncle Frank (the Tank) up for the challenge, or should you go with a professional (who has done this many times before)?
+The fate of your wedding might be riding on this decision.
+Perhaps let your hilarious friends and family be TRUE guests and not have any responsibility except to bring the energy to the party!

+7. Bridal show overload.
+Yes, bridal shows are great for ideas and different options, but be careful not to get sucked into the wedding machine and lose sight of what is important to you both.
 Wedding reality shows may lead some to believe that weddings MUST be stressful, but they do not have to be.
 Forget trying to please everyone else!
-There are no rules for your wedding-no 'proper' wedding protocol anymore, you have freedom to create what you want. - 8.
-No Time to Recharge.
-Yes, the day is awesome but you need to maximize your energy from beginning to end.
+There are no rules for your wedding-no 'proper' wedding protocol anymore, you have freedom to create what you want.
+You do not NEED doves to be released when you kiss at your ceremony (but you can have that...)

+8. No Time to Recharge.
+Yes, the day is awesome, but you need to maximize your energy from beginning to end.
 Picture your energy like the battery on your Smartphone.
 When you wake up, you are at 100% (or close to it).
 With hair, makeup, photos, ceremony, and family shots, your battery will likely be under 50% before you even get to your rocking reception.
-Don't forget to take a break during the day to recharge your own batteries.
+Do not forget to take a break during the day to recharge your own batteries.

 As odd as it sounds, you may never have a day in your life where you are this important and this in demand.
-Moms, aunts, grandmas, nieces, photographers, caterers, flowergirls, (and yes, even MCs and DJs), all want some Facetime with you.
+Moms, aunts, grandmas, nieces, photographers, caterers, flower girls, (and yes, even MCs and DJs), all want some Facetime with you.
 Build time into your timeline for just the two of you, (usually after pictures) to jump off stage and out of the spotlight.
 Get away from everyone, (even your bridal party) to just sit and BE, enjoy the moment, be present and soak it in!
-It's your wedding day, after all...
+It is your wedding day, after all...
 This time to recharge can really energize you for the party that follows!